pezcode/spotify-save/README.md

 ## Configuration

-You will need a Spotify App to interact with the web API.
+You will need a Spotify App so spotify-save can interact with the web API.
 Go to the [Spotify Developer website](https://developer.spotify.com/my-applications/) and create a new app.

-Rename _config.json.template_ to _config.json_, open it with a text editor and replace `clientId` and `clientSecret` with the values shown for your Spotify App.
-**Don't share these values with other people!**

-You also need to add a redirect URI to your app.
-It has to match the local callback URL, by default it's `http://localhost:8888/spotify-auth`.
-You can change the port and path in _config.json_, but make sure you add the correct URI to your app.
+spotify-save will prompt you for your Client ID and Secret on first start.
+It will also tell you the Redirect URI you need to add to your Spotify app's settings for login to work.

 ## License